-To claim a credit or refund for a price readjustment, the person who paid the tax must submit, with the claim, a statement that contains the following.
+Claim for price readjustment.
+To claim a credit or refund for a price readjustment, the person who paid the tax must include with the claim, a statement that contains the following.

 - A description of the circumstances that gave rise to the price readjustment. - An identification of the article whose price was readjusted. - The price at which the article was sold. - The amount of tax paid on the article and the date on which it was paid. - The name and address of the purchaser. - The amount repaid to the purchaser or credited to the purchaser's account.